 Although there is a need for more research, it is suggested that colon hydrotherapy may assist the body’s natural detoxification processes, as well as improve symptoms that arise from poor bowel function.

 One study has reported improvements in gastrointestinal symptoms, such as abdominal pain, constipation and diarrhoea, after colonic irrigation in patients.

 In a prospective study it has also been demonstrated that colonic irrigation may be effective in managing symptoms of chronic constipation and faecal incontinence (inability to control bowel movements) in patients with functional bowel disorders.

-You will likely lie on your side on a table, and the Colon Hydrotherapist will use a special device to fill the colon with purified, warm water.
+You will likely lie on your back on a table, and the colon hydrotherapist will use a special device to fill the colon with purified, warm water.
 This will cause the lining of the colon to expel waste through a tube into a machine.
 The therapist may massage your abdomen to help loosen the muscles.
 This will be repeated multiple times.

 Preparation for your colon hydrotherapy session is recommended.
 You should refrain from eating at least two hours before your treatment and drink plenty of water to prevent dehydration.
 Your colon hydrotherapist may also provide you with dietary suggestions to follow after your treatment.